f-droid/fdroid-website/_docs/Reproducible_Builds.md

 ### zipflinger

-Recent versions of the Android gradle plugin will use *zipflinger* -- which arranges the contents of the APK differently -- making e.g. [apksigcopier](https://github.com/obfusk/apksigcopier) fail to work in some cases.
+Recent versions of the Android gradle plugin will use *zipflinger* -- which arranges the contents of the APK differently -- which could result in e.g. [apksigcopier](https://github.com/obfusk/apksigcopier) failing to work in some cases.
 You can tell the plugin not to use *zipflinger* by setting `android.useNewApkCreator=false` in `gradle.properties`.

 ### NDK _build-id_